maxvyquincy9393/ieee-fraud-detection/README.md

 > **End-to-end machine learning pipeline for detecting fraudulent e-commerce transactions using the IEEE-CIS / Vesta Corporation dataset from Kaggle.**

-> **End-to-end machine learning pipeline for fraud detection — from data exploration to model evaluation.**
+> **End-to-end machine learning pipeline for fraud detection — currently in the modeling phase.**

 ---